debate-map/app/Packages/deploy/README.md

 * 1\) Find the point in time that you want to restore the database to.
 Viewing the list of base-backups in the Google Cloud UI (using `npm start backend.viewDBBackups`) can help with this, as a reference point (eg. if you made a backup just before a set of changes you now want to revert).
 * 2\) Prepare the postgres-operator to restore the backup, into either a new or the current postgres instance/pod-set:
 	* 2.1\) Option 1, into a new postgres instance/pod-set that then gets promoted to master (PGO recommended way):
-		* 2.1.1\) Ensure that the tilt-up script is running for the target context.
+		* 2.1.1\) Ensure that the tilt-up script is running for the target context. (and disable any tilt-up scripts running for other contexts)
 		* 2.1.2\) Uncomment the `dataSource` field in `postgres.yaml`, uncomment + fill-in the section matching the restore-type you want (then save the file):
 			* 2.1.2.1\) If you want to restore exactly to a base-backup (without any wal-archive replaying), use the first section. (modifying "set" to the base-backup folder-name seen in the cloud-bucket) [NOTE: Not currently working.
 See [here](https://github.com/CrunchyData/postgres-operator/issues/1886#issuecomment-907784977).]
 			* 2.1.2.2\) If you want to restore to a specific point-in-time (with wal-archive replaying), use the second section. (modifying "target" to the time you want to restore to, with a specified timezone [UTC recommended])